-Now I will cling forever

-To Christ, my Savior true;

-My Lord will leave me never,

-Whate'er He passes through.

-He rends death's iron chain;

-He breaks through sin and pain;

-He shatters hell's grim thrall;

-I follow Him through all.

-He brings me to the portal

-That leads to bliss untold,

-Whereon this rhyme immortal

-Is found in script of gold:

-"Who there My cross has shared

-Finds here a crown prepared;

-Who there with Me has died

-Shall here be glorified."
+Now I will cling forever To Christ, my Savior true; My Lord will leave me never, Whate'er He passes through.
+He rends death's iron chain; He breaks through sin and pain; He shatters hell's grim thrall; I follow Him through all.

+He brings me to the portal That leads to bliss untold, Whereon this rhyme immortal Is found in script of gold: "Who there My cross has shared Finds here a crown prepared; Who there with Me has died Shall here be glorified."

-- L Christ is Risen! - C His is Risen indeed!
-Alleluia! - L In the name of the Father and of the Son and of the Holy Spirit. - C Amen. - L The Lord has brought you to a land flowing with milk and honey, Alleluia! - O Lord, open my lips, and my mouth will declare your praise, Alleluia!
+L In the name of the Father and of the Son and of the Holy Spirit.

+L The Lord has brought you to a land flowing with milk and honey, Alleluia!

+- C O Lord, open my lips, and my mouth will declare your praise, Alleluia!
+Alleluia!
 (Exodus 3:8; Ps.
-51:15) - L Oh give thanks to the Lord; call upon his name, - make known his deeds among the peoples!
+51:15) - L Oh give thanks to the Lord; call upon his name, - C make known his deeds among the peoples!